Nonprofit Banking | 5 Things Every Nonprofit Should Know

 This can be a little tricky if you’ve only just created a nonprofit and it’s still pretty small.
 Every bank has its own set of rules regarding maintaining a minimum balance in the nonprofit account.
 And if you fail to maintain it, there’s a certain fee you have to pay every month.

 A good idea is to create a nonprofit budget and adhere to it throughout the year.
-For example, if you expect to earn more during the end of the year giving season, try and save a good amount in your account from that fund.
+For example, if you expect to earn more during the end-of-year giving season, try and save a good amount in your account from that fund.
 That way during the rest of the year, you can avoid going below the threshold line.

 5. Banks must report your cash deposits to the IRS

-Again because of the FinCEN rule, the IRS has imposed a mandatory requirement on the banks in case of nonprofit accounts.
+Again because of the FinCEN rule, the IRS has imposed a mandatory requirement on the banks for all accounts.
 Any single deposit exceeding $10,000 or multiple ones adding up to $10,000 must be reported to the IRS.
 The bank has to file IRS Form 8300 for that.
 Furthermore, your nonprofit falls at the risk of an IRS investigation.

 Therefore, it’s important to be careful when you’re about to host big events or fundraisers for your nonprofit.
 The only way to tackle this is to maintain your financial records well and use an effective accounting tool.